divineib/miniproject2/README.md

-# Mini Project 2 - School System
+# Mini Project 2 - School Management System

 This repository contains a simple School System implemented in Java and Python.
 The project is organized into two folders: `java` and `python`, each containing a file for the respective script.